1. Quickstart

 1.2.2.
 Query with observation evidence

 Arguably, observation evidence is the most common type of evidence.
-Observation evidences is such that only one value set to 1 and the rest are set to 0’s.
+Observation evidence assigns one value a weight of 1 and all other values a weight of 0.
 We can query the model with observation evidence as follows.

 [9]: